 10. Albert Spaggiari:

-The famous picture Catch Me if You Can has been pictured on the lifestyle and work of the famous thief, Albert Spaggiari.
-His biggest robbery was the one done in Societe Generale where he and his team entered through an 8 meter tunnel dig closed to the sewer.
+The famous picture Catch Me if You Can have been pictured on the lifestyle and work of the famous thief, Albert Spaggiari.
+His biggest robbery was the one done in Societe Generale where he and his team entered through an 8-meter tunnel dig closed to the sewer.
 But the robber and his group were arrested and imprisoned.

 11. Jesse Woodson James:

 A famous criminal of the American Civil War, he had his unique ways for every robbery.
 He resulted in numerous high-end robberies in train and bank during the 19th century.
 He was a premium robber.
-But was cheated by one of his team member.
+But was created by one of his team members.
 His team member had troubles with his way of carrying the robbery and hence he killed him during a group robbery.

 12. Bill Mason:

-Veerappan, one of the most popular and dreading thief from the Western India.
+Veerappan, one of the most popular and dreading thieves from Western India.
 He was not just popular and successful, but also the most wanted robber in Indian history who lived within the southern forests of India for almost 20 years.

 14. Vicenzo Peruggia:

-While you would always appreciate and cherish the timeless painting of Mona Lisa by Leonardo Da Vinci, this painting was once stolen by the famous robber Viceno Peruggia.
+While you would always appreciate and cherish the timeless painting of Mona Lisa by Leonardo Da Vinci, this painting was once stolen by the famous robber Vicino Peruggia.

 15. Frank William Abangale, Jr:

-He is may be the only thief who has had success equal to what he scored during the robbery run.
-He is one of the cleverest thieves of the history and with his cunningness he resulted in numerous scams of millions of dollars from financial institutions.
+He is maybe the only thief who has had success equal to what he scored during the robbery run.
+Frank is one of the cleverest thieves of the history and with his cunningness, he resulted in numerous scams of millions of dollars from financial institutions.

 16. Francois Villon:

-He robbed numerous public offices and churches and was arrested in 1462 and was released after few years of imprisonment.
+Francois robbed numerous public offices and churches.
+And he arrested in 1462 and released after a few years of custody.
 He was also a famous French poet and his poems are still a hit among the French people.

 17. Alan Golder:

-Alan Golder begin his criminal life at just 6 years of age and by 21 he was an expert in stealing jewels.
+Alan Golder begins his criminal life at just 6 years of age and by 21 he was an expert in stealing jewels.
 He used to sell the stolen jewels to the NYC black market.
-He used to work for the popular Genovese crime group, the robber used to carry thefts into homes of notable personalities, like Johny Carson.
+Alan Golder used to work for the popular Genovese crime group, the robber used to carry thefts into homes of notable personalities, like Johny Carson.
 He was famous for carrying thefts during dinner parties.

 18. Charles Peace:

 With excellent gymnast skills and flexible body, Charles Peace was famous for his short height of 5’4” and big robberies in stores and homes of London’s riches.
-He was eventually caught and hanged till death in 1879.
+Police caught him and hanged till death in 1879.
 He carried numerous robberies for almost 30 years and he died when he was at an age of 70 years.